neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * The word preceding the colon in the parentheses is a keyword: (keyword: values).

 * Don't use keywords in the parentheses, just values.
-For example, do not use the keywords preceding the colon in the parentheses: 'subject', 'content-type', 'composition,' summary', 'color', 'f-stop', 'focal length', 'perspective' etc.
+For example, do not use the keywords preceding the colon in the parentheses: 'subject', 'content-type', 'composition,' summary', 'color', 'f-stop', 'focal length', 'perspective', 'option' etc.

 * Separate every element in the prompt except the parameters.
 Do not use comma for --s, --q, --ar, --seed, etc.